Warmer Weekend Ahead; Rain Chances Return Wednesday to the Brazos Valley!

 Weather Provided By: Coy Bailey II (MCTX Weather)

-Current Burn Bans: Austin, Burleson, Lee, Leon, Madison, Milam, and Robertson Counties!
+Current Burn Bans: Austin, Brazos, Burleson, Houston, Lee, Leon, Milam, San Jacinto, Trinity, Walker, & Washington Counties!

 Current Watches, Warnings, & Advisories: None!